rstudio/shiny/srcts/README.md

 yarn add --dev [packagename]
 ```

-This will automatically add the package to the dependencies in `./package.json`, and it will also update the `./yarn.lock` to reflect that change.
-If someone other than yourself does this, simply run `yarn` to update your local packages to match the new `./package.json`.
+This will automatically add the package to the dependencies in `package.json`, and it will also update the `yarn.lock` to reflect that change.
+If someone other than yourself does this, simply run `yarn` to update your local packages to match the new `package.json`.

 ## Upgrading packages
 Periodically, it's good to upgrade the packages to a recent version.
 There's two ways of doing this, depending on your intention:

-1. Use `yarn up` to upgrade all dependencies to their latest version based on the version range specified in the package.json file (the `./yarn.lock` file will be recreated as well.
+1. Use `yarn up` to upgrade all dependencies to their latest version based on the version range specified in the package.json file (the `yarn.lock` file will be recreated as well.
 Yarn packages use [semantic versioning](https://yarnpkg.com/en/docs/dependency-versions), i.e. each version is writen with a maximum of 3 dot-separated numbers such that: `major.minor.patch`.
 For example in the version `3.1.4`, 3 is the major version number, 1 is the minor version number and 4 is the patch version number.
 Here are the most used operators (these appear before the version number):

   - `~` is for upgrades that keep the minor version the same (assuming that was specified);